PDF Print

 Clearly even the best URL system has its limitations as unsuitable sites are springing up all the time so it will never be 100% perfect.
 In fact it is even more difficult to develop a 'perfect' list as not everyone will agree what a bad site is.
 What is acceptable to one person may be regarded as totally unacceptable by another.
 Also, it is generally agreed that in education the definition of 'inappropriate' will change depending upon the age of the user.

-The URL list is divided into categories which E2BN uses to refine the filter profiles.
+The URL list is divided into categories which we use to refine the filter profiles.
 So, for example, while porn is blocked in all categories (including Staff) other material with an adult audience is blocked in the student profiles but allowed for staff.

-The Protex system offers a way to adjust the E2BN Protex central lists to the local requirements.
+The Protex system offers a way to adjust the Protex central lists to the local requirements.
 Each Protex server maintains a set of local lists which are added to the standard distributed ones.
-At its simplest this allows an academy, LA or school with its own Protex server or to add URLs to, or remove them from, the lists provided by E2BN.
+At its simplest this allows an academy or school to add URLs to, or remove them from, the lists provided by us.

 The typical terms used in URL based web filtering are 'whitelists' and 'blacklists'.
 The terms we use when talking about filtering are Trusted, Blocked, and ContentChecked which are more self-explanatory than the typical terms used.